BurpTech/burp-esp-idf/README.md

 A more complete guide to the `idf.py` tool can be found [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/build-system.html#idf-py)

 Generally you will want to work in the device specific projects.
 Eg. if using CLion (Intellij), then open and create projects in each of the device specific project directories.
-Doing it this way will avoid problems of selecting the correct `CMakeLists.txt` to configure dependencies, etc. From then on you will likley only need to work in a single variant in order to update the target independent code.
+Doing it this way will avoid problems of selecting the correct `CMakeLists.txt` to configure dependencies, etc. From then on you will likely only need to work in a single variant in order to update the target independent code.

 Use the `burp` CLI tool to build, flash and monitor all target devices at once.